nightmode/feri/docs/advanced/api/watch.md

 Update the extension server with a list of changed files.

 ```
-@param   {Boolean}  now  True meaning we have already waited 300 ms for events to settle.
+@param   {Boolean}  [now]  Optional and defaults to false.
+True means we have already waited 300 ms for events to settle.
 @return  {Promise}
 ```